GOSPEL OF FREEDOM

 It means that Jesus Christ is the only way to freedom from condemnation, eternal death, and fear.
 Only when we carefully and prayerfully study His Word we can ‘know the truth’ (the Good News of the Gospel), and as soon as this truth is properly accepted, it sets us free (John 8:32).
 Only when we come to Jesus with our ‘heavy loads’ (fears, condemnation, remorse, stress, depression, anxiety, moral weakness, etc.) we will finally find ‘rest’ for our soul (true inward peace, salvation, and freedom from sin, condemnation, fear, and death).

-So, please bear in mind, that even though certain human efforts, stress and fear management techniques, or therapies can help you to control stress more effectively, yet they are not able to ensure you the inward peace and the true sense of security or fill this strange empty space in your heart.
-The true safety and the ‘peace which surpasses all understanding’ can be found only in the Lord:
+So, please bear in mind, that even though certain human efforts, stress and fear management techniques, or therapies can help you to control stress more effectively, they are not able to ensure inward peace and a true sense of security or fill this strange empty space in your heart.
+True safety and the ‘peace which surpasses all understanding’ can be found only in the Lord:

 “In peace I will both lie down and sleep; for you alone, o Lord, make me dwell in safety” (Psalm 4:8);

 “The name of the Lord is a strong tower; the righteous man runs into it and is safe” (Proverbs 18:10);

 “The salvation of the righteous is from the Lord; he is their stronghold in the time of trouble.
 The Lord helps them and delivers them; he delivers them from the wicked and saves them, because they take refuge in him” (Psalm 37:39-40);